Skip to content

 • Consent management platform (CMP) design: Publishers must ensure that the number of vendors is displayed on the first layer of their CMP UI and that users can easily opt out of data processing.

-App publishers should be cautious about how they collect and share users’ consented data, and also how their vendors and technology partners process that data.
+App publishers need to be cautious about how they collect and share users’ consented data, and also how their vendors and technology partners process that data.

-Why IAB TCF 2.2 matters for publishers and advertisers
+Why the IAB TCF matters for publishers and advertisers

-Digital advertising is undergoing a profound shift toward Privacy-Led Marketing™.
+Digital advertising is undergoing a profound shift toward Privacy-Led Marketing.
 Regulations like the GDPR, platform policies, and user expectations require companies to rethink how they collect and use data.

-By adopting the TCF v2.2, publishers and advertisers can:
+By adopting the TCF, publishers and advertisers can:

 • Achieve and maintain GDPR compliance: Align with the most widely recognized industry framework